 So, I built a playlist of good music, a mix of old familiar dance tunes and some new discoveries.
 I swept and raked, picked up trash and got rid of some impressive spider webs.
 I found an old rusty tin can, filled it with dirt and stuck incense in it.
 I put on a skirt and some jewelry, found a pair of light shoes I thought would work (I’ve always danced barefoot), grabbed a yoga mat to sit in the grass and stretch on and went to see what would happen.

 They were all there, my dancers.
 It seemed to me I could almost reach out and touch them.
-They mingled with the ghosts of animals, long dead; generations of birds, now flown from empty nests in the rafters; and the dirty lace of old cobwebs.
+They mingled with the ghosts of animals who once lived in this barn, long dead; generations of birds, now flown from empty nests in the rafters; and the dirty lace of old cobwebs.
 My feet felt clumsy and heavy in shoes and it wasn’t night, but my body remembered how to move and my brain remembered how to lie down and rest.
 The music swept me up, pushed me with sharp elbows and knees, shook me by the scruff of the neck, played with me and soothed me.
 I danced with my expectations, my stories, my fears and limitations and loss.
 I danced with my disappointment and grief and rage.
 I threw down my rigidity, refusal and denial and danced in their blood.
 I danced with the joy of coming back to myself.

 I danced in an old barn, in a new life, but not alone.
 The past is still with me, the dancers I knew green and supple in my memory.
 The pain of change is not, after all, too great to bear.
 I don’t need money.
 I don’t need a better car.
 I don’t need anything that hasn’t been here all along.
 I don’t need to wait for anyone else or anything else.
 I just needed to surrender to what is now.